ShaonBhattaShuvo/Deep-Learning-Workshop/README.md

 Intended Learning Outcomes:

 At the end of this workshop, active participants should be able to:

-	1. Identify the importance and applications of deep learning.
+		-Identify the importance and applications of deep learning.
 	2. Choose between machine learning and deep learning approaches to solve a particular problem.
 	3. Demonstrate basic concepts of deep learning workflow.
 	4. Build deep learning models from scratch.